 1. GALBA Compact Toilet with Elongated Bowl

-At 24.5 inches long by 13.5 inches wide, this GALBA compact toilet is definitely smaller than you’re used to.
-Nevertheless, most adults shouldn’t have any problems using this toilet, which is a one-piece, self-cleaning toilet with a glazed surface that is rustproof, scratch and fade-resistant.
+At 24.5 inches long by 13.5 inches wide, GALBA compact toilet is definitely smaller than you’re used to.
+Nevertheless, most adults shouldn’t have any problems using this toilet, which is a one-piece, self-cleaning toilet with a glazed surface that is rustproof, scratch, and fade-resistant.

 - Dual-flush mechanism saves water